CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

                                     // additional some armor specific entries:
 "covers" : [ "foot_l", "foot_r" ],  // Where it covers.
 Use bodypart_id defined in body_parts.json
 "warmth" : 10,                      //  (Optional, default = 0) How much warmth clothing provides
-"seal_integrity" : "OPEN",          //  (Optional, default = "LOOSE") The tightness of the seal on the seams of the clothing "encumbrance" : 0,                  // Base encumbrance (unfitted value) "max_encumbrance" : 0,              // When a character is completely full of volume, the encumbrance of a non-rigid storage container will be set to this.
+"seal_integrity" : "LOOSE",          //  (Optional, default = "LOOSE") The tightness of the seal on the seams of the clothing "encumbrance" : 0,                  // Base encumbrance (unfitted value) "max_encumbrance" : 0,              // When a character is completely full of volume, the encumbrance of a non-rigid storage container will be set to this.
 Otherwise it'll be between the encumbrance and max_encumbrance following the equation: encumbrance + (max_encumbrance - encumbrance) * non-rigid volume / non-rigid capacity.
 By default, max_encumbrance is encumbrance + (non-rigid volume / 250ml).
 "sided": true,                      // (Optional, default false) If true, this is a sided armor.
 Sided armor is armor that even though it describes covering, both legs, both arms, both hands, etc. actually only covers one "side" at a time but can be moved back and forth between sides at will by the player.